 - Q. Must an Approved school abide by IHSA eligibility rules? - A. Since Approved schools are not members of the Association, they are not subject to the requirements of IHSA rules.
 However, approved schools must be Registered or Recognized by the Illinois State Board of Education, or the school must be accredited by an organization that evaluates public and/or private schools.
 The accrediting organization must be acceptable to the IHSA Board of Directors.
 In addition, schools must substantially comply with the Association's rules regarding: Scholastic Standing, Age Limitations, Contest Limitations and Participation Limitations.
-(Constitution 1.270) - 3) Q. May an approved school participate in a tournament against an IHSA member school? - A. No. Approved schools may only participate in dual contests with IHSA member schools.
+(Constitution 1.270) - 3) Q. May an approved school participate in a tournament against an IHSA member school? - A. Yes.
 (Article 1.270 and By-law 2.050)